History

 2000

-EOC becomes autonomous "cantonal corporation" under public law with model shaping multisite hospital.
+EOC becomes an autonomous “cantonal enterprise” governed by public law, with a model that shapes the multi-site hospital.

 • Bellinzona Hospital